peak-ai/jedlik/README.md

 Recursively queries the table and resolves with an array of documents which match the given key.
 Takes an optional options object.

-- `options.filters?: ConditionMap<T>` - filters to apply to the query
+- `options.filters?: Conditions<T>` - filters to apply to the query
 - `options.index?: IndexName;` - the name of the index to query
 - `options.limit?: number;` - limit the number of documents returned
 - `options.sort?: 'asc' | 'desc';` - sort direction of the results (N.B. this uses DynamoDB's ScanIndexForward to sort)